What is a noise nuisance?

 Have you spoken to your neighbour?
-Before making a complaint to the Environmental Protection Team, it is always best to try and speak to your neighbour, as more often than not, the person or business is not aware they are causing a problem.
+Before making a complaint, it is always best to try and speak to your neighbour, as more often than not, the person or business is not aware they are causing a problem.
 We know from experience, that if you are able to speak to your neighbour and resolve the problem between you, it will help to maintain a good neighbourly relationship.
 We appreciate that this may be daunting, and officers are able to offer informal advice about the best way to go about contacting your neighbour for more information please see the leaflet – Neighbour Noise complaint (PDF, 102KB).

 What if that does not work?